Apple's latest iPhones continue to push the boundaries of performance, features, and design just as the original iPhone did back in 2007.

 Of course, it's also priced closer to the Apple experience as well.
 So if you're looking to switch for savings, this probably isn't the right pick.

-If you're looking for the absolute best specs in an ultra-polished design with tons of accessories and first-class support, the Samsung Galaxy S20 Ultra 5G is the phone most likely to give you the Apple experience on the Android market.
+If you're looking for the absolute best specs in an ultra-polished design with tons of accessories and first-class support, the Samsung Galaxy S20 Ultra 5G is the mobile most likely to give you the Apple experience on the Android market.

 Pros: Spacious display, S-pen support, a capable camera, stereo speakers, all-day battery, top-tier specs, 5G support, the latest version of Android